Salman bin Yousuf Al Dossary: Al-Rajol magazine

-Al-Dossary also holds the position of chief editor of the Arabic-language al-Rajol magazine, a monthly magazine published by the SMRG.
+Al-Dossary also holds the position of chief editor of the Arabic-language al-Rajol magazine, a monthly magazine published by the SRMG.
 Launched in 1992, the magazine focuses on social aspects of life in the Arab world, as well as on fashion, cars and other men related news.
 Through an innovative strategy, al-Dossary contributed enormously to the magazine's increasing popularity by selecting distinguished characters to appear on its cover, and by developing its website and its account on social networking websites to enable a wider reach among readers in the Middle-East region and worldwide.

 The Majalla magazine

 In 2014, Salam Al-Dossary was appointed chief editor of The Majalla, a monthly political magazine published in London in both Arabic and English.
 Ever since it was launched in 1980, Al-Majalla has been a distinguished political magazine in the Arab world politics.
 Throughout the 1980s and 1990s, al-Majalla remained the most important Arabic-language magazine published and distributed all over the world.